edbook/haskoli-islands/README.md

 **TODO: needs work**

-Each time you push changes to the remote branch a [pre-release](https://github.com/busla/undirbuningur_stae/releases) will be created and deployed to `https:/notendur.hi.is/some-user/path/to/branch`.
+When a pull request is opened a new [feature deployment](https://github.com/edbook/haskoli-islands/deployments) will be created and deployed to a custom url.
+It will be updated on each push to that pull request.

-When the project owners merge the feature branch to master an automatic release will be created and deployed to production.
+When the project owners merge the pull request to main an automatic release will be created and deployed to production.

-## Install without virtualenv
+## Install without virtualenv (not recommended)

 For ubuntu based distros run the following commands in the terminal: